tokenika/tokenika.github.io/WarsawBlock.md

 ## ad 3.
+What do decentralized applications require?

+- They need to be scalable and cheap to run.
+If you can't support millions of users, you can't build a business that's able to recover your initial investment.
+You can't compete on the market if your cost per transaction is substantially higher than your centralized competitors.
+So you're going to need thousands of transactions per second and you need them to be very cheap.
+- They need to be free for your users.
+You don't want to charge micro payments every time someone loads your webpage or wants to sign up.
+You need to have access to freemium models or different monetization strategies.
+If you want to charge your users, it should be the application choice, not the platform it's running on.
+- They need to be available via mobile phones and web interfaces, so that users don't have to download and install anything.
+And they need to be responsive.
+- Your users need account names, no public keys, no fancy cryptographic stuff.
+And they need a procedure for account recovery.
+Can you imagine **not** having account recovery, if you aim for mass adoption?
+And they need 2nd factor authentication, ideally biometric one on their mobile phone, instead of an additional device like Trezor.
+- Your app needs to be upgradeable.
+No business plan survives first contact with the market.
+You need to be able to upgrade your app to keep your business afloat, to adapt to changing market conditions, add new features that users expect.
+If you can't do that then your application will stagnate.
+- Your app needs bug recovery, something that's often overlooked in this space.
+Software is an imperfect art.
+You're guaranteed that statistically there will be a bug sometime.
+It doesn't matter how many eyes you have on it, doesn't matter how much formal verification you do, it doesn't matter what programming language you use - there will be bugs somewhere.
+So bug recovery and upgradability go hand in hand and you need to be prepared for it, if you want to have a realistic view of business and software development.

+## ad 4.
 Major problems facing the crypto-space as of 2017

 - #### Scalability

-  We believe that the future everything is going to be on the blockchain and it's going to require a whole new scale of performance.
-So what is high-performance?
+  What is high-performance?
 These are the requirements of real industry.
-You have 20k transactions per second just to do a Visa and MasterCard not to mention all the other payment systems out there.
-Facebook does 52k likes per second, not including all the posts and voting and other actions that the users take.
+You have 20k transactions per second just to do a Visa and MasterCard, not to mention all the other payment systems out there.
+Facebook does 50k likes per second, not including all the posts and voting and other actions that the users take.
 If you're in the financial industry and you're trying to do trading it's sometimes a hundred thousand transactions per second per market pair.
 So imagine putting all of these on a single platform so they can interoperate.
-Well that would require millions of transactions per second.
+Well, that would require millions of transactions per second.

   This is what industry actually requires and this is what blockchain technology gives us today.
 There's a huge gap between what we can do and what we need to be able to do.

   If we look at Bitcoin or Ethereum, the only way to tackle this issue boils down to relying on a second layer of transaction processing: Lightening Network for Bitcoin and Raiden for Ethereum.
 Is it any good?
 Well, kind of.
 Those solutions are based on so called state channels: you make a series of off-chain transactions and when you're done you settle them on-chain.
 So it's best suited for recurrent payments between the same parties.
 And it doesn't handle smart-contracts.

-  Ethereum has also got a scaling solution called Plasma, which is basically a hierarchy of blockchains.
-One blockchain acts a source of truth for a subsequent blockchain.
+  Ethereum also has a scaling solution called Plasma, which is basically a hierarchy of blockchains.
+It's like a parent-child relationship: the parent blockchain acts a source of truth for the child blockchain.
 There are two major problems with this approach: it's still just at a proof-of-concept stage and it's inherently less secure.

 - #### High & unpredictable transaction fees

   It has become evident that none of the many businesses currently being built on Bitcoin or Ethereum can have any economic viability at the current level of transaction fees.
 As fees are entirely under block producers’ control, the only way to address this problem is to rely on the second layer transaction processing, which I've just described, and assume that transaction fees applied there will be significantly lower.
 But still you have no way to predict the level of fees in the long run.

-  From the business point of view, it is hard to defend the paradigm of end-user being forced to pay for the mere fact of interacting with an application.
-Unfortunately, this is the standard case in the current crypto-space: it's rental-based (pay-as-you-go), instead of owner-based.
-If you're building decentralized social network platforms you cannot expect users to pay any fees at all just to sign up or interact with your platform.
+And in some cases, you just need to have no fees at all.

 - #### Private key security

   How to handle the inevitable problem of people losing access to their blockchain accounts?
 It can happen for various reasons: they get hacked, they forget their passwords, they lose their mobile phones or computers.

-  If blockchain is going to go mainstream, more and more often we'll be getting unsophisticated users who can't be expected to secure their computer and perfectly protect their private key.
+  If blockchain is going to go mainstream, there will be more and more unsophisticated users who can't be expected to secure their computer and perfectly protect their private key.
 We have to make it resilient so that eventually when their keys are compromised they can get their account back.

-Because it's not just losing money, they're also losing their identity, their reputation, all their followers.
+  This is extremely important.
+Because it's not just losing money - users who get hacked are also losing their identity, their reputation, all their followers.
 They need their account back and their name back or they won't use the platform again.

   Apparently there is no solution currently available.
-The experts say this is the "inherent" feature of a blockchain.
+Apparently this is the "inherent" feature of a blockchain.
 Is it really the case?
 Bear with me and we'll find out quite soon.

 - #### Blockchain governance

   This problem has been raised for a long time by the smartest people in the space.
 How to make decisions in a decentralized environment?
-And I mean both decisions in business-as-usual situations (e.g. budgeting) as well as decisions needed in emergency situations (when something goes seriously wrong, e.g. *The DAO*).
+And I mean both decisions in business-as-usual situations (e.g. budgeting) as well as decisions in emergency situations, when something goes seriously wrong and time is crucial.

-  You need to have an efficient voting system in place.
+  So you need to have an efficient voting system in place.
 Bitcoin has none.
 Projects like Ethereum or Dash have some kind of voting in place.
 But imagine what happens when there is a moral dilemma?
 When different groups of community expect different outcomes - is a fork the only way out?
-Or when there is an emergency and there is no time for voting while you need to act immediately?
+Or when there is an emergency and there is no time to arrange a proper vote?

 - #### Smart-contracts running amok

   One possible solution preventing smart-contracts getting out of control is to find a way to formally verify their code before they are deployed.
 The problem is that it's very hard in practice.
 Formal verification makes things difficult.
-And as of now, it just reduces the risk but does not guarantee the code will run as expected.
-So you can make a lot of effort, but still you need to be able to handle a black swan.
+And as of now, it just reduces the risk but does not fully guarantee the code will run as expected.
+So you can make a lot of effort, but still you need to be able to handle a black swan event.
 Or you're out business.

-  Look at the schizophrenia Ethereum needs to go through in order to justify its existence.
+  Let's take a look at Ethereum.
 Their website still says: *Build **unstoppable** applications*.
 Right, unstoppable, this is what it says.
 Are they really unstoppable?
-We all remember *The DAO*, don't we?

-  Please don't get me wrong.
-I'm not making a judgement about the way people behind Ethereum sorted out the mess.
-I'm making a judgement about them being unprepared to handle the situation in an orderly manner.
-And guess what?
-Nothing has changed - they are as unprepared now as they were back then.
 Clearly handling a smart-contract running amok is not considered to be part of their business.

 - #### High cost of app development

-  We have all those exciting ideas in the crypto-space but actually nothing is coming to market.
+  Where are we today today?
+We have the decentralized computer and a bunch of people trying to build applications on top of it, some of them are quite exciting ideas.
+But actually nothing is coming to market.
 All we have are just prototypes.
-The developers are trying to build these amazing applications but they don't get to spend their time on building business logic.
-Instead they are stuck on things like databases, storage and inter-app communication.
+The developers are trying to build those amazing apps but they don't get to spend their time on building business logic and user interfaces.
+Instead they are stuck on figuring out things like databases, storage and inter-app communication.

+  Furthermore, because everything's being implemented in the app layer, it's being done within relatively inefficient scripting environment.
+And even if it gets built, it will be expensive to use - it will cost gas.

 - #### Bad user experience

   We must admit that user experience in the crypto-space is quite horrible.
 Can anyone name a blockchain-based application which can be used by normal people?
 Not by insiders like you, but by normal people, who just want to be users, not investors or risk-takers.
 An app which does not require you to buy tokens before you can try using it?
 An app which allows you do things in real-time, just as any conventional app like eBay or Uber?
-I could name just one blockchain-based app, which maybe, just maybe, has the potential to compete with conventional apps in terms of user experience.
-The rest cannot.

-  By the way, isn't it strange that systems which are valued at several billions of dollars are not capable to deliver a user interface that meets today's standards?

   There is a reason for that.
 As developers are still stuck on making the back-end functional, there are no resources left to build the front-end.
 And even if they had the resources, you can't build a proper front-end if the back-end is unable to overcome the latency of block production.

   The point is, if we want mass adoption, from the end-user perspective blockchain-based apps need to be indistinguishable from conventional apps.
 And unfortunately, despite all the hype, the technology right now is still too immature for that.
 We don't just need an efficient blockchain.
 We need the entire infrastructure around blockchain which makes it possible for front-end developers to do their job.

-- #### No communication between blockchains
+- #### No bridges between blockchains

-  Each blockchain operates in its own domain, so you're unable to move value across blockchains without going through a centralized middleman.
+  You're still unable to move value across blockchains without going through a centralized middleman.
 There are projects aiming to change that (.e.g.
-Polkadot) but they are still years away from being a reality.
+Polkadot) but they are still years away from becoming a reality.

   ​

-## ad 4.
-What do decentralized applications require?

-- They need a built-in support for web interfaces so that users don't have to download and install anything.
-- They need to be cheap to run.
-If you can't support millions of users, you can't build a business that's going to grow and recover your costs or the cost per transaction will be so high that you won't be cost competitive with your centralized competitors.
-- They need to be free to use for your users.
-You don't want to charge micro payments every time someone loads your webpage.
-You want to offer them freemium models or different monetization strategies.
-If you want to charge users, it should be the applications choice, not the platform it's running on.
-- They need to be responsive.
-- They needs to be upgradeable.
-No business plan survives first contact with the market.
-You need to be able to upgrade to keep your business afloat to adapt to changing market conditions add new features that users expect and if you can't do that then your application will stagnate and your users leave.
-- Account names, no keys, no fancy cryptographic stuff.
-- They need to scale.
-Thousands of actions per second.
-- Account recovery.
-- Bug recovery, something that's often overlooked in this space.
-Software is an imperfect art.
-You're guaranteed that statistically that there will be a bug sometime.
-It doesn't matter how many eyes you have on it, doesn't matter how much formal verification you do, it doesn't matter what language you use - there will be bugs somewhere.
-So bugs and upgradability go hand in hand but you need to be prepared for it, and if you're not prepared for it then you not have it a realistic view of software development.

 ## ad 5.
 EOS presentation

 * #### What is EOS?

   * The simplest way to put it would be to say that EOS is a general-purpose smart-contract platform, just like Ethereum.
 But actually it's much more than that.
 EOS is a holistic approach to high-performance general-purpose consensus.
-Its *raison d'être* is similar to Ethereum's, yet EOS tackles a much wider problem.

     Larimer: *EOS is the blockchain for building commercial scale decentralized applications that are indistinguishable from centralized alternatives.*